upfrontjs/framework/docs/calliope/api-calls.md

 #### serverAttributeCasing

-The `serverAttributeCasing` is a getter which similarly to [attributeCasing](./attributes.md#attributecasing) casts the request keys to the given casing on outgoing requests.
+The `serverAttributeCasing` is a getter which similarly to [attributeCasing](./attributes.md#attributecasing) casts the request keys recursively to the given casing on outgoing requests.
 The valid values are `'snake'` or `'camel'` with `'snake'` being the default value.

 #### _lastSyncedAt